Motorail: Switzerland

 In Switzerland, several car shuttle trains run, called Autoverlad; no motorail services exist.

 United Kingdom

-British Rail operated Motorail services from 1955 serving various destination, but had discontinued them by the time the state-owned body was wound up in the mid-1990s.
+British Rail operated Motorail services from 1955 serving various destinations, but had discontinued them by the time the state-owned body was wound up in the mid-1990s.
 The privatised train operator First Great Western went on to revive the service between London and Penzance in 1998, operating it until September 2005.

-Asia and Australia
+Asia-Pacific

 Australia

-Great Southern Rail provides a Motorail service on its long-distance Indian Pacific between Adelaide and Perth, and The Ghan between Adelaide and Darwin.
+Journey Beyond provides a Motorail service on its long-distance Indian Pacific between Adelaide and Perth, and The Ghan between Adelaide and Darwin.

 It formerly offered Motorail on The Overland services.

 Traveltrain in Queensland formerly offered a Motorail service on its Sunlander and Spirit of the Outback trains.

 The Victorian Railways formerly offered Motorail on The Vinelander, and Sunraysia services on the Mildura line.
 The New South Wales Railways (later the Public Transport Commission) once offered Motorail services on its long-distance lines.